Jacob7179/YouTube-Music-Player-Web/README.md

 To run this project locally:
 1. Clone the repository
-2. Set up your YouTube Data API key (optional, for search functionality)
+2. Set up your YouTube Data API key (see setup instructions above)
 3. Open `index.html` in a web browser
 4. The app works entirely client-side, no server required

+For production deployment:
+1. Set up the `YOUTUBE_API_KEY` secret in your GitHub repository
+2. Push to the `main` branch
+3. GitHub Actions will handle the rest!

 ---